Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- The average point total in Boston's contests this year is 229.4, 2.1 fewer points than this game's over/under.
+- The average total in Boston's games this season is 229.4, 0.1 points fewer than this matchup's over/under.

-- So far this season, the Celtics have put together a 45-37-0 record against the spread.

-- Boston has entered the game as favorites 73 times this season and won 52, or 71.2%, of those games.

 Hawks Betting Records & Stats

-- Atlanta has played 49 games this season that have had more than 231.5 combined points scored.
+- Atlanta and its opponents have combined to score more than 229.5 points in 55 of 82 games this season.

-- Atlanta's average game total this season has been 236.6, 5.1 more points than this matchup's over/under.
+- The average over/under for Atlanta's outings this season is 236.6, 7.1 more points than this game's point total.

 - Atlanta's ATS record is 36-46-0 this season.

-- The Hawks have come away with 12 wins in the 34 contests they have been listed as the underdogs in this season.
+- The Hawks have been chosen as underdogs in 34 games this year and have walked away with the win 12 times (35.3%) in those games.

-- This season, Atlanta has won one of its five games when it is the underdog by at least +195 on the moneyline.
+- Atlanta has not entered a game this season with longer moneyline odds than +625.

-- Atlanta has an implied victory probability of 33.9% according to the moneyline set for this matchup.
+- Atlanta has an implied victory probability of 13.8% according to the moneyline set by sportsbooks for this matchup.

 Celtics vs. Hawks Over/Under Stats (Regular Season)